liamca/WikiSynonyms/README.md

 ### Step 3 - Building and running the Synonym Application

 Now that you have created and copied the SQLite database to your source code directory.
 You can build the application and run it from a command line.
-For example after building, you can run:
+For example, after building the application you can run:

 >WikiSynonym.exe "Bill Gates"